tinyplex/tinybase/site/home/index.md

 >
 > For other types of data applications, a tabular data structure is more
 > useful.
 TinyBase lets you set and get nested Table, Row, or Cell data, by
-> unique Id and in the same Store as the keyed values.
+> unique Id - and in the same Store as the keyed values!
 >
 > Read more about setting and changing data in The Basics guide.